 “There is a lot of hope that you can draw from the fact that there are such a large number of organisations, people, countries, companies and scientists that have embraced the SDGs as their agenda,” adding that “now the rubber has to hit the road”.

 Based in Amsterdam, Haverkamp doesn’t have a great deal of downtime to restore a sense of balance to his life, especially as a father to a couple of small children.
 When he wants to escape, he goes to the countryside, where he grew up: “It can be nature or just a rural area.
 I wander around there for a bit.”
 He doesn’t have much time for reading, but somehow found the time to finish a book called Life and Fate, a Russian novel by Vassily Grossman that is a sweeping account of the siege of Stalingrad, which killed a staggering amount of people.
 At over 900 pages, it’s not exactly a fast or light read.
-“The book is beautiful and intriguing and important, because it shows the goodness in a lot of people that seems to be uncrushable,” Haverkamp says.
+“The book is beautiful and intriguing and important because it shows the goodness in a lot of people that seem to be uncrushable,” Haverkamp says.
 “Despite these big evils, a clash that killed millions, it somehow doesn’t succeed in crushing that goodness in other people.”

 Does that mean there is still hope for humanity?
 His answer is simply yes.